gavinmcfarland/plugma/notes/developer.md

 `import.meta.env.MODE` is not consistant when viewing same page in plugin window, versus in browser.
 Need another way to track that setting.

 -   I think there is something wrong with the build scripts, tripping over one another

+-   Use `npm link` to install local bin scripts in package, ie `plugma`

+-   Possible to create cli that creates a figma plugin but for any framework?